Azure-Samples/azure-ai-vision-sdk/backend_samples/README.md

 The app passes the `challengeHash` to App Attest as the `clientDataHash`.
 The backend validates the chain to the pinned Apple App Attest root, preventing an attacker from supplying its own root and credential.
-It also checks that the `rpIdHash` identifies the configured `IOS_APP_ID`, that the AAGUID passes the production/development policy, and that the credential certificate contains the expected nonce:
+It also checks that the `rpIdHash` identifies the configured `IOS_APP_ID` (`AppSettings__IosAppId` on .NET), that the AAGUID passes the production/development policy, and that the credential certificate contains the expected nonce:

 `SHA-256(authenticatorData || challengeHash bytes)`